 Body Dysmorphia And Its Relationship With Eating Disorders

 Body Dysmorphic Disorder (BDD), or Body Dysmorphia, is a mental health condition that affects a person’s body image.
-This condition can be so severe that it affects the person’s life, well-being, and ability to function.
+This condition can be so severe that it affects a person’s life, well-being, and ability to function.
+So, what is Body Dysmorphia and its link to eating disorders?

 BDD is a concerning issue that many people struggle with around the world.
 Because BDD is a mental illness associated with high morbidity and mortality, early intervention is crucial for recovery, overall improved functioning and quality of life, and improved prognosis.
 BDD is considered to be similar to that of obsessive-compulsive disorder (OCD), and learning how to recognize and identify this severe mental illness can be life-saving for someone who may be struggling with this condition.